HDB renovation in Singapore

 - Renovation tips to make your HDB look bigger

 Though it might seem daunting, I hope this guide will help you navigate the process of HDB renovation in Singapore a bit more smoothly.
-If you’re earlier on in your home journey and trying to get a flat, you can also check out how we pulled off buying a HDB resale flat in the first place.
+If you’re earlier on in your home journey and trying to get a flat, you can also check out how we pulled off buying a HDB resale flat in the first place, or check out our guide to applying for a BTO flat.
 Happy renovating!